morgangere/Wine_Quality/README.md

 Excel

 ### Overview
 Exploration of the wine quality data set found on the University of Irvine's Machine Learning Repository.
-THe goal is to predict the quality of wine and identify best varaiables for high quality wine.
+The goal is to predict the quality of wine and identify best variables for high quality wine.
 This project was mostly done in R with two models being done in python.
 The data itself contains multiple columns off empirical data such as pH, acidity, residual sugar levels, alcohol % and more along with the rating giving at this winery.
 ### EDA
 Some Distributions to have a better understanding of the variables.